attyru/ya_cloud_api_demo/README.md

 Known issues:
 1. The text is recognized in parts - given the previous ones, so the output looks ugly.
 I'm working on a fix.
+2. Mixed languages are not recognized, only Russian.
-2. The widget does not have the ability to interactively resize the window.
+3. The widget does not have the ability to interactively resize the window.
-3. The close button on the widget does not work correctly - it closes the widget but does not terminate the process.
+4. The close button on the widget does not work correctly - it closes the widget but does not terminate the process.
-4. The minimize button on the widget throws an exception.
+5. The minimize button on the widget throws an exception.

 Planned features:
 1. Recognizing speaker identity from local samples.